We Demand Better Girls Clothing Options!

 I am writing to you, designers of girls clothing because it’s been a long time coming.
 You need to stop trying to make all girls look alike.

 News flash, not all girls are the same.
 Not every girl enjoys spaghetti strap tank tops, tight cap sleeves on their t-shirts or short booty shorts.
 Not every girl wants to douse them in pink or purple from head to toe.
 Some girls wish to just be comfortable, wear loose clothing with a bigger color selection.
 There are girls that do not want pictures of rainbows and unicorns on their shirts and girls who wish to have sporty girls clothing and still be able to move freely in them.
 There are girls who do not want flare sweatpants or girls who do not want pink or purple on their athletic shoes.
 The thing is, these items are next to impossible to find in the girl’s section.

 As a parent of an 11-year-old girl and I am tired of shopping in the boy’s section for clothing.
 She has never, ever, liked wearing pink or girly clothing.
 Since she was 5 years old we’ve been forced to shop in the boy’s section.
 You see, I allow her to be who she is, always have and always will.
 She is very athletic and feels most comfortable in boys basketball shorts, boy tee-shirts, and baseball hats.
-If she could have the comfort of the boys clothing in nice shades of red, greens or blues, we’d be all over it.
+If she could have the comfort of the boys clothing in the girl’s section, we’d be all over it.